-In March 2014, WeChat owner Tencent spent $215 million and acquired a 15 percent stake in JD.com.
-As part of the deal, WeChat agreed to promote JD.com prominently on its social network of nearly a billion monthly active users.
-In the summer of 2014, JD.com went public in the US in one of the biggest Nasdaq floats of that year.
-Another notable shareholder for JD.com is the Walmart brand, who recently increased its stake in JD.com to 12 percent.
+In March 2014, WeChat owner Tencent spent $215 million to acquire a 15 percent stake in JD.com.
+As part of a mutually beneficial agreement, WeChat agreed to promote JD.com prominently on its social network of nearly one billion active monthly users.
+In the summer of 2014, JD.com went public in the U.S. in one of the biggest NASDAQ floats of that year.
+Notably, JD.com was the first China-based company to be traded publicly on the NASDAQ floor.
+In addition to the involvement of this juggernaut peer company in JD.com’s growth, another notable shareholder for JD.com is Walmart, who recently increased its stake in JD.com to 12 percent.

 In 2017, JD.com announced its investment of $397 million in Farfetch – an online luxury fashion retail platform that sells products from boutiques and brands on a global scale.
 The partnership between the two companies thrives on their respective reaches in China and a streamlined, aesthetically beautiful, and cohesive experience in luxury fashion.

 JD.com has a small, yet powerful presence in the United States, and Richard Liu travels frequently to the U.S. for speaking engagements and business meetings with JD’s suppliers, partners, and peers.
 Liu has previously expressed his desire to expand JD.com’s global footprint into European markets and throughout the U.S., with a grand long-term plan to build upon the brand’s continued success.
 To date, the company’s growth has focused almost solely on Thailand, Indonesia, and Vietnam.
 Like numerous other powerful Chinese companies, JD.com is under strict control by its founder, with Liu leading the firm since 1998 and continuing to dominate its processes through special voting rights.